How to Prepare Your Child for the CogAT Test?

 How is the CogAT Administered?

-Administration time may vary depending on how long the proctor takes to administer the test.
+Administration time of the Cognitive Abilities Test may vary depending on how long the proctor takes to administer the test.
 Students are generally provided between 30-45 minutes per battery.
 With administration time, it takes between two to three hours to complete all three batteries.
 In total, the Test has between 118 and 176 questions, depending on the level.

 How the test is administered depends on your child's grade, school, and the CogAT Form s/he is taking.
 Here is what we do know about the CogAT administration: